 Expert Andrew Knowlton lends his advice on the future of food

 Andrew Knowlton is a man who knows food.
-As the Bon Appétit restaurant editor and blogger behind “The Foodist”, Knowlton is the kind of guy who always knows the hottest restaurant, the unexpected eatery and what’s coming next.
+As the former Bon Appétit restaurant editor and blogger behind “The Foodist”, Knowlton is the kind of guy who always knows the hottest restaurant, the unexpected eatery and what’s coming next.

 Sitting in a booth with Knowlton during a quick break from his 24-hour experience working at The Dwarf House, the first restaurant opened by Chick-fil-A Founder Truett Cathy, he shared the top five trends he’s seeing in the food world in the months to come.